ShadowTheHedgehogHacking/2P-ShdTH/README.md

 * You must set Dolphin to use 64MB of RAM to play this mod.
 This is done automatically if you add the `GUPE8P.ini` file
 * If you are playing on a real Wii/GameCube, you must apply the `console` variant of the mod, which reduces texture sizes to have mostly stable gameplay with only 24MB of RAM
 * You can change characters.
 Select 2P-VS, select characters, then back out to the main menu at the 1-3 round select screen.
 Your character choices will carry over to 2P CO-OP
-* Shadow: Reloaded is NOT compatible with this mod.
-If you are looking to play a 2P version of Reloaded, it exists as a standalone mod: [2P-Reloaded](https://github.com/ShadowTheHedgehogHacking/2P-Reloaded)
+* Shadow the Hedgehog: Reloaded - If you are looking to play a 2P version of Reloaded, go here: [2P-Reloaded](https://github.com/ShadowTheHedgehogHacking/2P-Reloaded)

 ## How to play / Setup
 ### ROM Validation